 Movement coordination is about training your pelvic floor muscles to work in harmony with the rest of your body.

-- Biofeedback: This is a common method where sensors are used to monitor muscle activity.
+- Biofeedback: This is a method where sensors are used to monitor muscle activity.
 The therapist provides real-time feedback to help you understand how to contract and relax your muscles effectively.

 Coordination exercises help in improving muscle control and reducing symptoms like urinary incontinence.